relativitydev/file-migration-cli/README.md

 * Make sure your environment meets these system requirements:

   * Source instance - Version 9.0 or higher for Relativity
   * Target instance - Bluestem (9.7) release for RelativityOne or Relativity
   * .NET 4.6.2
   * Visual C++ 2010 x86 Runtime
   * Intel 2Ghz (2-4 cores are recommended)
   * 16GB RAM (32GB of RAM are recommended)

 * Make sure that you have the following permissions:

   * Source instance - You must have at least read-only permissions to all files in the source instance repository.
 These permissions are required to synchronize files in the source instance with the local databases built by the Migration CLI.

     Additionally, you must have read-only access to the following databases:

     * EDDSDBO
     * Invariant
     * InvariantStore

      **Note:** The File Migration CLI must have physical access to the UNC paths where the native files are stored on the source instance to migrate them to the target instance.

   * Target instance - You must be a member of the System Administrators group in Relativity.
-These permissions are required to migrate native files to the fileshare for the target Relativity instance.
+These permissions are required to migrate native files to the file share for the target Relativity instance.
 For more information, see [System groups](https://help.relativity.com/9.6/Content/Relativity/Groups.htm#System) on the Relativity 9.6 Documentation site.

 ## Setting up the File Migration CLI